nats-io/nats.swift/README.md

 In more complex scenarios, you might want to include additional metadata with your messages in the form of headers.
 Headers allow you to pass key-value pairs along with your message, providing extra context or instructions for the subscriber.
-This example demonstrates how to publish a message with headers using the NATS Swift client.
+This example shows how to publish a message with headers:

 ```swift
 let data = "message text".data(using: .utf8)!